-The survey questionnaire used during the 2020 Rhode Island Health Insurance Survey was based on the prior 2018 Rhode Island Health Insurance Survey.
+The survey questionnaire used during the 2022 Rhode Island Health Information Survey was based on the prior 2020 Rhode Island Health Information Survey.
 The final survey was designed in collaboration with Freedman Healthcare, the Rhode Island Executive Office of Health and Human Services, and HealthSource RI.

-The initial steps in survey design focused on a review of the prior 2018 survey instruments.
+The initial steps in survey design focused on a review of the prior 2020 survey instruments.
 A specific focus was to identify questions where answers were expected to be impacted by the COVID 19 pandemic.
-To address the pandemic, introductory statements were modified to tell respondents not to solely focus on the current events during the pandemic but to think about the entirety of the prior 12 months.
-In addition, questions were added to assess whether the steps taken to combat COVID 19 had led to a person losing their health insurance coverage or had led to a gap in coverage.
+Questions were carried over from 2020 to assess whether the steps taken to combat COVID 19 had led to a person losing their health insurance coverage or had led to a gap in coverage.

-New to the 2020 survey was a focus on gathering data on government services and childcare among families with young children.
-MDR worked with Freedman Health Care and RI EOHHS to develop a series of questions to assess these topics.
+In 2020 the survey included a survey a focus on gathering data on government services and childcare among families with young children.
+MDR worked with Freedman Health Care and RI EOHHS to review these questions and determine if they still met the needs of EOHHS.
+Rather than using the 2020 questions, a new set of questions was developed for the 2022 survey.